mph199/elternsprechtagNavi_01_12_2025/docs/EMAIL_FLOWS.md

 If SMTP is not configured, `sendMail(...)` is skipped (best-effort).

+### Dev/testing without a real email account (Ethereal)

+For local development you can test the full booking flow (including verification / confirmation / cancellation emails) without configuring a real SMTP mailbox.

+Set this env var for the backend:

+- `MAIL_TRANSPORT=ethereal`

+Behavior:

+- The backend creates an ephemeral Nodemailer Ethereal test account automatically.
+- Every outgoing email prints a **preview URL** to the backend console (`[email] Preview URL: ...`).
+- No real email is delivered; you open the preview URL in your browser.

+Optional convenience endpoint (dev-only):

+- If `MAIL_TRANSPORT=ethereal` and `NODE_ENV` is not `production`, you can fetch the last preview URL via:
+  - `GET /api/dev/email/last`

 ## Where emails are sent

 ### 1) Verification email (double opt-in)